project-ecc/ecchat/eccprotocol.md

 		"able" : "true|false"
 	}

-If the value `false` is returned in the `able` field it indicates that the application does not support the command defined in a prior `chatMsg` type message.
+If the value `false` is returned in the `able` field it indicates that the application does not support the command defined in a prior `chatMsg` message.

 ### addrReq

-The `addrReq` message type is used to request a new receive address from the other party.
+The `addrReq` method is used to request a new receive address from the other party.

 	{
 		"coin" : "<ticker symbol>"